 What we are doing

-We are committed to reducing by 50% the intensity of our overall carbon footprint by 2030, with a target to reach net zero overall by 2050.
+We are committed to reducing by 50% the intensity of our overall carbon footprint by 2030, and following a Net Zero by 2050 trajectory.

 In order to do this, we are reducing our carbon emissions in our own operations by turning to new technologies and alternative energies, by procuring renewable electricity for our sites and offices, and by neutralising residual emissions through projects to reduce or capture carbon emissions.
 We are also working with our supply chain to help reduce our overall carbon footprint linked to the procurement of packaging and agricultural materials as well as transportation.